 For a new account product page, you could write up two variations.
 A “What you get” version might explain the benefits of the account, such as higher interest rates, lower monthly cost, or free with a minimum balance.
 A “What you’re able to do” version might suggest you can afford to go on a new vacation with the money you save with this new account.
 If the first one does better, that might suggest the benefits are what’s important to your audience, and they’re comparing your product to other similar ones on a granular level.
 If the second one outperforms the first, your future marketing might focus more on painting a picture for your audience rather than listing APRs.

 Once you’ve run the A/B test long enough to have solid results to analyze, you can determine which headline performed best and change it on the page.
-To test these kinds of headlines, you don’t need any PII; you just need to figure out what your audience is looking for when they’re reading about your product or service.
+Doing so can improve many metrics, e.g. reduce bounce, increase clicks, optimize funnel, etc. To test these kinds of headlines, you don’t need any PII; you just need to figure out what your audience is looking for when they’re reading about your product or service.

-The CTA is what drives your visitors to take a specific action on your website — whether that means signing up for a newsletter about paying off debt faster, filling out a loan application for their first home, or opening a checking and savings account.
-But if the copy on the button doesn’t entice your visitors, the conversions will be disappointing.
+The CTA is what drives your visitors to take a specific action on your website or any of its landing pages — whether that means signing up for a newsletter about paying off debt faster, filling out a loan application for their first home, or opening a checking and savings account.
+But if the copy on the button doesn’t entice your visitors or target audience, the conversions will be disappointing.

-If you’re not getting the conversions you want, testing the CTA can help provide some important information on the problem.
+If you’re not getting the conversions you want from a specific type of visitor or potential customer, testing the CTA can help provide some important information on the problem.
 One thing to remember is that A/B testing isn’t always just about the words on the page.
 In the case of CTAs, you can also test visual variables, like the color of the button.
 Though even the perfect color won’t hypnotize your readers into clicking, a CTA button that stands out appeals to our more primitive brain (“lizard brain”) and draws us in, even if we don’t know it’s happening.

 Say you have a loan application page that’s underperforming.
 You could test two CTA button colors: one, the button that’s already there.
 Perhaps it’s blue to match the rest of your site’s blue, gold, and white branding.
 For the other color, try something that will really pop: red.
 A color that’s not “on brand” might draw the attention it needs.